Giovanni Giolitti: Rise of fascism in Italy

 Still the head of the liberals, Giolitti did not resist the country's drift towards Italian Fascism.
-In 1921, he supported the cabinet of Ivanoe Bonomi, a social-liberal who led the Italian Reformist Socialist Party; when Bonomi resigned, the Liberals proposed again Giolitti as prime minister, considering him the only one who could save the country from civil war.
-The People's Party of Don Luigi Sturzo, which was the senior party in the coalition, strongly opposed him.
+In 1921, he supported the cabinet of Ivanoe Bonomi, a right-wing socialist who led the Italian Reformist Socialist Party; when Bonomi resigned, the Liberals proposed again Giolitti as prime minister, considering him the only one who could save the country from civil war.
+The PPI of Don Luigi Sturzo, which was the senior party in the coalition, strongly opposed him.
 On 26 February 1922, King Victor Emmanuel III gave Luigi Facta the task of forming a new cabinet.
 Facta was a Liberal and close friend of Giolitti.

-When the Fascist leader Benito Mussolini marched on Rome in October 1922, Giolitti was in Cavour.
+When the Italian fascist leader Benito Mussolini marched on Rome in October 1922, Giolitti was in Cavour.
 On 26 October, former prime minister Antonio Salandra warned the then prime minister Facta that Mussolini was demanding his resignation and that he was preparing to march on Rome; however, Facta did not believe Salandra and thought that Mussolini would govern quietly at his side.
 To meet the threat posed by the bands of Fascist troops gathering outside Rome, Facta, who had resigned but continued to hold power, ordered a state of siege for Rome.
-Having had previous conversations with the king about the repression of fascist violence, he was sure the king would agree, but Victor Emmanuel III refused to sign the military order.
+Having had previous conversations with the king about the repression of fascist violence, he was sure the King would agree; however, Victor Emmanuel III refused to sign the military order.
 On 28 October, the King handed power to Mussolini, who was supported by the military, the business class, and the right wing.

-Mussolini pretended to be willing to take a subalternate ministry in a Giolitti or Salandra cabinet but then demanded the Presidency of the Council.
-Giolitti supported Mussolini's government initially – accepting and voting in favour of the controversial Acerbo Law, which guaranteed that a party obtaining at least 25 per cent and the largest share of the votes would gain two-thirds of the seats in parliament.
+Mussolini pretended to be willing to take a subalternate ministry in a Giolitti or Salandra cabinet but then demanded to be appointed prime minister.
+Giolitti supported Mussolini's government initially – accepting and voting in favour of the controversial Acerbo Law, which guaranteed that a party obtaining at least 25 per cent and the largest share of the votes would gain two-thirds of the seats in Parliament.
 He shared the widespread hope that the fascists would become a more moderate and responsible party upon taking power, but withdrew his support in 1924, voting against the law that restricted press freedom.
 During a speech in the Chamber of Deputies, Giolitti said to Mussolini: "For the love of your country, do not treat the Italian people as if they did not deserve the freedom they always had in the past!"

-In December 1925, the provincial council of Cuneo, in which Giolitti was re-elected president in August, voted a motion which asked him to join the National Fascist Party.
+In December 1925, the provincial council of Cuneo, in which Giolitti was re-elected president in August, voted a motion which asked him to join the PNF.
 Giolitti, who by that time was completely opposed to the regime, resigned from his office.
-In 1928 he spoke to the Chamber against the law which effectively abolished the elections, replacing them with the ratification of governmental appointments.
+In 1928, he spoke to the Chamber of Deputies against the law that effectively abolished the elections, replacing them with the ratification of governmental appointments.